Life with Parkinson's - it may be something more of us will face

 Today we know the condition as Parkinson’s disease.

-It affects around 1 in 500 people in the UK but the number of sufferers is expected to increase over the next decade as our ageing population grows.
+It affects around one in 500 people in the UK but the number of sufferers – including top comedian Sir Billy Connolly – is expected to increase over the next decade as our ageing population grows.
 More and more families will be living with the condition.

 The Parkinson’s UK Huddersfield Branch also supports people with the condition and their carers.
 It recently hosted a World Parkinson’s Day event at Huddersfield Town Hall to raise awareness of the disease.